MediaComem/comem-archidep/subjects/unix-admin/README.md

 manage them from the command line.

 > In many respects, the basics of Unix are the same for the original Unix
-> operating system and Unix-like operating systems like Linux or macOS derived
+> operating system and Unix-like operating systems derived from Unix like Linux
-> from Unix.
+> or macOS.
 From here on, when we refer to "Unix", we will in fact be talking
 > about all Unix and Unix-like systems in general.

 <!-- slide-include ../../BANNER.md -->